skyaxe97/tp/docs/DeveloperGuide.md

 #### Design Considerations

-* Any number inputs by the user must be checked through to ensure that it is not out of the available indexes in the array.
+* Any number inputs by the user must be checked through to ensure that it is within the available indexes in the list shown.
 * The function must deal with incorrect title inputs by the user.
 The user cannot input a title that is not found in any of the notes nor can he input an invalid title such as an empty string.
 * In the event of an empty list, the user cannot delete any more notes from the list.
 Hence this would result in